quantforce-net/api-sample/README.md

 - Invoice effective payment date (PD)
 - Invoie amount (AM)

 Id are string, date are in format dd/mm/yy or dd/mm/yyyy, amount are decimal with point or coma separator.
 You can add other columns they will be ignore.
-You cna use , ; or tab for column separator.
+You can use , ; or tab for column separator.

 For example